OWASP Top 10 - Broken Access Control

 If the button is set to "Intercept is on", we provide feedback again.

-We notice that this time we did not receive a pop-up window confirming the submission of the feedback.
-This is because we stopped the web requests through our proxy to manipulate them.
+We notice that this time we did not receive a pop-up window confirming that we had submitted feedback.
+This is because we have stopped the web requests through our proxy in order to manipulate them.

-To do this, we go back to the Burp Suite and click the Forward button in the Intercept tab until we see the POST request of our feedback.
+To do this, we go back to the Burp Suite and click on the tab Intercept so long on the button Forward, until we get it POST request see our feedback.

-We now manipulate this by adding a value to the UserID parameter and clicking the Forward button.
-After that we can turn off the interception again and view our manipulated POST request in the HTTP history tab.
+We now manipulate this by using the parameter UserID with a value and click the button Forward click.
+Afterwards we can turn off the interception again and in the tab HTTP history our manipulated POST request look at.

-Here we see that the server has successfully accepted our POST with the changed UserID.
-This means that we no longer submitted the feedback with UserID null (anonymous), but as a user with UserID 2.
+Here we see that the server received our POST with the modified UserID successfully accepted.
+This means we no longer have the feedback with them UserID null (anonymous) submitted, but as a user with the UserID 2.
 A successful Broken Access Control.

 A successful Broken Access Control.